nathanielcobbinah/nathanielcobbinah/README.md

 - 👀 I’m interested in front-end and back-end development, as well as open-source projects.
 - 🌱 I’m currently learning React.js.
 - 💞️ I’m looking to collaborate on web development projects and open-source contributions.
-- 📫 How to reach me: [Email](mailto:nathanielamofah@gmail.com) | [LinkedIn](https://www.linkedin.com/in/nathanielcobbinah/)
+- 📫 How to reach me: [Email](mailto:nathanielamofah@gmail.com) | [LinkedIn](https://www.linkedin.com/in/nathaniel-cobbinah/)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love exploring new technologies and have a passion for photography!
-- 💻 I already know: HTML, CSS, JavaScript, jQuery, PHP, Laravel, TailwindCSS, and more.
+- 💻 I already know: HTML, CSS, JavaScript, jQuery, PHP, TailwindCSS, and more.
 I'm continuously learning and adding new skills.
-- 🖥️ I'm a full-stack developer.

 <!---
 nathanielcobbinah/nathanielcobbinah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.